DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2023-09-27-changing-how-induction-tutors-add-themselves-as-a-mentor.md

   opengraphImage: true
 ---

-We removed an explicit option for induction tutors to add themselves as a mentor, instead allowing them to do it through the normal “add mentor” flow, but with an interstitial page to remind them of the difference between the two roles.
+We removed an option for induction tutors to add themselves as a mentor.

+Induction tutors can still add themselves as a mentor using the normal “add mentor” flow, but we now present them with an interstitial page to remind them of the difference between the two roles.

 ## The issue